• Skip to main content

 Gender Diversity Across the Animal Kingdom

-Finally, gender and sex diversity are widely present across the animal kingdom.
+Finally, gender diversity is widely present across the animal kingdom.
 For example, seahorses, pipefish, and sea dragons all have pregnancy as a male reproductive process.
 In these species, the male fertilizes eggs that are deposited within a pouch in his belly and then he carries his developing embryos until they are ready to be birthed.

 In another example, female spotted hyenas have a pseudo-penis that is capable of erection and can be as much as 90% the size of a male hyena’s penis.
-They have two fleshy masses at the base of their pseudopenis which appear analogous to a scrotum.
+They have two fleshy masses at the base of their pseudopenis that contain fat and connective tissue which appear analogous to a scrotum.
 Where you’d expect there to be a vagina, spotted hyena females have fused labia.
 Female spotted hyenas also dominate males behaviorally.

 Chickens can also naturally undergo gender changes.
 This is because female chickens only use one functional ovary on their left side.
 However, they have two sex organs that are present from their embryonic stage onward through their lifespan.
 If the left ovary shrinks within a hen, then its right gonad may start secreting androgens, turning the hen into a rooster.